 The most recent two awards - for 2019 and 2020- are good examples that can be attributed to this change of the criteria.
 The recipient for the 2020 Combined Royal Colleges Medal is Pankaj Chandak for his innovative work in using patient-specific 3D printing in complex organ transplantation in children.
 Chandak will give his lecture at one of the five Royal Colleges in November/December 2021.

-3D printed model of an adult donor kidney (right) and a 10kg child's abdomen (left).
-Photo credit: Francesco Guidicini
+3D printed model of an adult donor kidney (left) and a 10kg child's abdomen (right).
+Photograph: Francesco Guidicini

 The Combined Royal Colleges Medal for 2019 was awarded to Professor Reza Razavi for use of imaging technologies that have made enormous progress in Medicine.
 Razavi explains “with MRI for example, we can now visualise the three-dimensional structures of the fetal heart and blood vessels diagnosing complex congenital heart disease, measure blood flow and muscle function at rest and during exercise to guide management and even turn a diagnostic machine into an interventional system to fix valve narrowing and electrical abnormalities”.